100FROI/100FROI/README.md

 - 👋 Hi, I’m @100FROI
+- I'm a graduated software engineer, specialized in C++ software development, currently taking classes in audio conception and engineering
-- 👀 I’m interested in musical software development
+- 👀 I’m interested in musical software development and implementation of real-time signal processing
-- 🌱 I’m currently learning C++, audio signal processing, mobile and web development
+- 🌱 I’m currently learning about audio signal processing, synthesis by physical modeling, and embedded software development
 - 💞️ I’m looking to collaborate on an audio software project
 - 📫 How to reach me : by mail at bonzomfrancois@gmail.com or via linkedin @françois-bonzom